 Contract Change Orders:

-- The GC reviews the bids.
+- The GC reviews the estimates.

 - The GC gets the signatures from the involved parties.